-Had a busy night of emails following last nights blog, many of which seem to entangled me up with issues of skin colour, refugees and terrorists, when really that was not my point (but then race and skin colour is like a dose of the clap given to someone who wants to fuck their way to some truth).
+Had a busy night of emails following last night’s blog, many of which seem to entangle me up with issues of skin colour, refugees and terrorists, when really that was not my point (but then race and skin colour are like a dose of the clap given to someone who wants to fuck their way to some truth).
 If you’re interested in my response then read on:

 Every morning I hear Cat Stevens sing.
-Vanessa get’s up at 7am to get ready for school (she’s a teacher and not a child), and I stay in bed, hanging on till the last minute, while she cleans her teeth, has a shower, Cat Stevens playing from the behind the bathroom door.
+Vanessa gets up at 7 am to get ready for school (she’s a teacher and not a child), and I stay in bed, hanging on till the last minute, while she cleans her teeth, has a shower, and Cat Stevens plays from behind the bathroom door.
 I’ve always loved Cat Stevens, loved the sound of his songs, loved the words, loved the sentiment and meaning.
 But recently I must admit I’ve gone off his songs a little, would like some Paul Simon, or better still some Nick Cave playing, his songs leaving a bad taste.

-Being a Muslim isn’t easy, but being a white Muslim who wrote Moonshadow is handy, would makes one and a half million dollars a year in royalties eases the fact, makes Cat a good pundit, a man we can tolerate with our undoubted racist, imperialist and capitalist worldview.
+Being a Muslim isn’t easy, but being a white Muslim who wrote Moonshadow is handy, would make one and a half million dollars a year in royalties eases the fact, and makes Cat a good pundit, a man we can tolerate with our undoubted racist, imperialist and capitalist worldview.
 Being a philanthropist is also good, Cat putting money into faith schools, again a little odd and expensive when swimming classes would be much cheaper.
-For the record, if I am to be honest I think all faith based schooling, as well as faith based indoctrination of young minds (children begin learning the Quran and arabic around 5 years old… because God only speaks Arabic) is a form of legitimised programming, the slow steady indoctrination over a whole childhood a terrible form of slavery, that if undertaken by North Korea, children forced to follower a dead leader’s teachings, the west would denounce it as child abuse and psychological manipulation.
+For the record, if I am, to be honest, I think all faith-based schooling, as well as faith-based indoctrination of young minds (children begin learning the Quran and Arabic around 5 years old… because God only speaks Arabic) is a form of legitimised programming, the slow steady indoctrination over a whole childhood a terrible form of slavery, that if undertaken by North Korea, children forced to follower a dead leader’s teachings, the west would denounce it as child abuse and psychological manipulation.
 The fact that many radicals seem to have been petty criminals before they become martyrs ignores the fact that religious programming was already in place from primary school age.
 We are simple creatures, and to ignore the ease at which almost everyone can be programmed to believe the impossible is to underestimate our stupidity.
-Take a second to watch this video below (only 90 seconds long) of the belief system of scientology, who have almost 15 million member (and work very much inline with Islamic dogma):
+Take a second to watch this video below (only 90 seconds long) of the belief system of Scientology, which have almost 15 million members (and works very much in line with Islamic dogma):

 In 2004 Cat received the ‘Man of Peace’ price from Mikhail Gorbachev, praising him for his charity work and for standing by his convictions despite personal hardships, saying “Every person who takes a critical stance to make the world a better place ... has a difficult life.”